dynatrace-perfclinics/hotday-perform-2024-test/readme-hotdaysetup.md

 1: Login to your DT University bastion host
 2: sudo vi /etc/environment --> validate that all values are correct and CHANGE FORKED_REPO_GITOPS_CLASSROOMID to your *CLASSROOM_ID*, e.g: gitops_emea_uk
-3: now run ./deploy-steps-1-5.sh and wait until that is done
+3: now run ./deploy-steps-1-5.sh and wait until ArgoCD and GitLab is up and Running!

 Once its done you can run: ./printenvdetails.sh

 ## 3: Create PAT for GitLab

-1. open your GitLab UI and navigaet to the Personal Access Token Page
+1. open your GitLab UI and navigaet to the Personal Access Token Page --> https://gitlab.dtulabxxxxxxxxx.dynatrace.training/-/user_settings/personal_access_tokens
 2. Create a new token with api, read_repository and write_repository
 3. take this PAT value and specify it in /etc/environment in GL_PAT